 What is the warranty and returns procedure on a refurbished Mac?

-Apple states: "Before we put a refurbished Mac, iPod, iPad or Apple TV up for sale in Special Deals, it undergoes a rigorous refurbishment process to make sure it's up to Apple's tough quality standards." (iPhones are not currently sold through the Refurbished Store in the UK - though they are if you're in the US.)
+Apple states: "Every Apple Certified Refurbished product completes a rigorous refurbishment process that includes full testing that meets the same functional standards as new Apple products.
+Your refurbished device is truly "like new"." (iPhones are not currently sold through the Refurbished Store in the UK - though they are if you're in the US.)

 More importantly, a reconditioned Mac or MacBook comes with the same one-year warranty (extendable to three years with AppleCare protection.)
 You also get the same sales and return procedure with Apple, and can return a Mac bought from the Refurbished Store within 14 days if you're not happy with it - but note you'll have to post it back, as Apple will not accept returns to a physical Apple Store on refurbished products.